 After the tool monitors the status of the specified hosts and services, it will be able to show you what the health of your systems looks like.

 Nagios’ log monitoring, management and analysis app allow organizations to view quickly and easily logs from machine-generated data.
 The tool’s Log Server is designed to analyze, collect and to store log data which is based on custom specifications.

 It will also provide users with insight into all the data from their network’s infrastructure.

-The tool is targeted at both system admins and general users who are enthusiast about computer security.
-The software is able to perform ping sweep, scans for UDP ports and opened TCP, resource shares and devices.
+The tool is targeted at both system admins and general users who are enthusiastic about computer security.
+The software is able to perform ping sweep, scans for UDP ports, and opened TCP, resource shares, and devices.

 For devices with SNMP capability, the program will detect all the available interfaces and the basic properties will be displayed.

 More than this, you will have the opportunity of editing the results to save or load them to or from CSV and to print a network device list.

 Any information from any section will be able to be exported to CVS.
 The tool can also resolve hostnames and it will auto-detect your local IP range.